kalakeli/libellenatlas/README.md

 <p>A map of North-Rhine Westphalia (NRW) shows 1000+ raster cells, each cell indicating a quarter of a TK25.
 TK stands for <a href="https://en.wikipedia.org/wiki/Topographic_map" target="_blank">topographic map</a> and in some states, quarters are added to one TK25 (topographic map at scale 1:25.000), thus about 1000 maps cover NRW.
 Where specific data about a sighting is available, users are encouraged to enter exact coordinates.
 Where this does not apply, at least the topographic map and the quarter should be provided.</p>
 <p>One sighting stems from one source, which may be an observer, a biological research station, a literature source, and so on.
 Each sighting also provides more detailed information, e.g. </p>
 <ul>
-  <li><strong>place of sighting:<strong> was it in a national reserve, flora fauna habitat area, should there be some remark about it to be saved</li>
+  <li><strong>place of sighting:</strong> was it in a national reserve, flora fauna habitat area, should there be some remark about it to be saved</li>
-  <li><strong>kind of sighting:<strong> was the dragonfly hatching, performing its maiden flight, depositing eggs, copulating, forming a tandem, etc.</li>
+  <li><strong>kind of sighting:</strong> was the dragonfly hatching, performing its maiden flight, depositing eggs, copulating, forming a tandem, etc.</li>
 </ul>